 A Proper Pub should be Independent

 Sadly, pubs owned by huge chains now far outnumber independent establishments.
-And London Tailored Tours loves to support small businesses, like the shop where we buy our signature bags, or the London cabbies we hire as drivers.
+And Totally Tailored loves to support small businesses, like the shop where we buy our signature bags, or the London cabbies we hire as drivers.
 Well, pubs are no different.
 When you buy a pint from a local pub, it’s satisfying to know that you are supporting a family, or even a group of friends.
 Most important is the sense of a community watering hole.
 The neighbourhood should really be reflected throughout the setting, and photos hanging on the wall of local people and the area through the generations is always a good sign.

 If you’re lucky you may even find the landlord, or landlady, at the bar.
 They’re still called that because even today it’s a position of respect.
 You can expect to hear tales of the area and the people from them.
 And perhaps even the weird and wonderful things to have taken place within the four walls of the pub.

 A Proper Pub has its Own Local History

 Our guides love making history fun and interactive, and some of the most outrageous and iconic moments in London’s history have taken place in the modest surroundings of a pub.
 Perhaps you’ll find the place where Charles Dickens, the voice of an era, was inspired to write some of his many novels.
 Or maybe the inn where pirates and sailors came bursting back into London after months on the seven seas.
 Every historic pub has its own character and often it’s the most amazing way to learn about some of London’s most colourful characters.

 In a city where skyscrapers tower above us, and global markets influence the future of the capital, it’s nice to know that taverns from our past still survive centuries later.
 And they’re still enticing and exciting people, boasting bygone eras.